r00t254/Pitch-in-60s/README.md

 # Author
 Mary Auma
 # Description
-This is a flask application that allows users to post one minute pitches and also allows other users who have signed up to comment and upvote or downvote a pitch.
-It also allows a person to signup to be able to access the functionalities of the application
+This is a flask application that allows users to post in 60 seconds pitches and also allows other users  to comment and upvote or downvote a pitch.
+It also enable the users to sign up in the applications